SimonCropp/MarkdownSnippets/readme.md

 // end-snippet
 ```

-Named [C# regions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-region) will also be picked up, with the name of the region is used as the key.
+Named [C# regions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-region) will also be picked up, with the name of the region used as the key.

 To stop regions collapsing in Visual Studio [disable 'enter outlining mode when files open'](/docs/stop-regions-collapsing.png).
 See [Visual Studio outlining](https://docs.microsoft.com/en-us/visualstudio/ide/outlining).